 - you are a customer with bottled gas

-- for Water Corporation, Busselton Water, Aquest and Lancelin South Water customers, HUGS is only available for the owner-occupiers of residential properties
+- for Water Corporation, Busselton Water and Aquest customers, HUGS is only available for the owner-occupiers of residential properties

 - you live in an Aboriginal community and have your water managed by the Water Corporation.

 Transfer debt that is older than 12 months is not eligible from the date of the HUGS application.
 For example, debt that has been transferred when you moved residential address, or where you have legally consented to accepted debt from another account holder onto your account.